 - Positron emission tomography (PET)

-Although surgery is the most common treatment for GIST, our team uses a multidisciplinary approach and considers several factors, including:
+Although surgery is the most common treatment for GIST, our team uses a comprehensive approach that considers:

 - Number of tumors